Use this page to apply and iterate policy changes on running sandboxes. For a full field-by-field YAML definition, use the Policy Schema Reference.

 Static sections are locked at sandbox creation.
 Changing them requires destroying and recreating the sandbox.

-Dynamic sections can be updated on a running sandbox with openshell policy set and take effect without restarting.
+Dynamic sections can be updated on a running sandbox with openshell policy update for incremental merges or openshell policy set for full replacement, and take effect without restarting.

 When a sandbox runs in proxy mode (the default), OpenShell automatically adds baseline filesystem paths required for the sandbox child process to function: /usr, /lib, /etc, /var/log (read-only) and /sandbox, /tmp (read-write).
 Paths like /app are included in the baseline set but are only added if they exist in the container image.